cms-tsg-fog/training/intro.md

 ![](imgs/image5.png)

 Usually the average cross sections in the runs with stable beams under the same condition flutuate around a certian value, which means the fit of the plot would be approximately a horizontal line.
 When there is a zero or null value of average cross section in a run, it represents that there is no stable beam in the run, or in other words - all lumi-sections are zeros in the run.
+In this case, see data points for runs 362625 and 362646 on the plot.

 ## Step 5: Running the shift monitor tool